Call for Contributions:

 (or when maximum number of participants is exceeded) Open Search Symposium at CERN, Geneva, or via Web:

 12 – 14 October 2020 Online publication of proceedings:

 Dear Experts, Supporters and Friends of Open Internet Search,

-as you are aware, due to the current COVID-19 pandemic, we needed to rearrange the plans for the the 2nd international Open Search Symposium (OSSYM 2020) and meetings on Open Search this year.
+due to the current COVID-19 pandemic, we needed to rearrange the plans for the the 2nd international Open Search Symposium (OSSYM 2020) and meetings on Open Search this year.
 The pandemic has tremendously boosted the digital and digital activities of individuals, society and economy as a whole.
 This underpins impressively how important it is to ensure that orientation in the digital sphere, as well as the access to digital knowledge, information and services via the internet remains neutral, open, democratic and in a privacy respecting way.
 Thus, we are very pleased to invite you to the following to events on Open Internet Search:

-On 26 May we are having an open web meeting on Open Search.
-We will have some very interesting keynote presentations and it will allow us to further ideate and discuss concepts of Open Search in the community.
 12-14 October the 2nd international Open Search Symposium (OSSYM 2020) will be hosted by CERN.
 This event will allow us to dive even deeper into the societal, scientific and technical aspects of open and distributed internet search.

 You are kindly invited to join these meetings and contributed to the scientific programme, networking activities and discussions.
 More details and the relevant web links can be found below.
 Both events will provide us with inspiring opportunities to expand the network and cooperation already initiated among research groups and experts in the context of Open Search.